 What Is The Child Support Formula?

 In California, there is an actual mathematical child support formula.
-It looks remarkably similar to a problem from high school algebra:
+It looks remarkably similar to a problem from high school algebra.
+(And you thought you’d never use algebra.)

 CS = K [HN – (H%) (TN)]

-- K: the total of both parents’ income.
-Child support comes out of this total.
-Income includes monthly salary before taxes and money from other sources like bonuses or commissions.
-This also accounts for how much the parents earn and the amount of time the highest earner spends with the kids.
+- K: The total of both parents’ income.
+Child support is deducted from this total.
+Income includes monthly salary before taxes and other sources, such as bonuses or commissions.
+This also accounts for how much the parents earn and how much time the highest earner spends with the kids.

-- TN: the combined net monthly total of disposable income between the two parents.
+- TN: The combined net monthly total disposable income between the two parents.

 While the child support formula looks complicated, and it is, this all serves to nail down the specific amount.

-In a general sense, the larger the income gap between the two parents and the less time the higher-earning parent is responsible for the kids, the more child support that parent owes.
+In general, the larger the income gap between the two parents and the less time the higher-earning parent spends caring for the kids, the more child support that parent owes.

 For example: